 By Mark E. Minyard, CFLS

-Family Code §1100(e) requires each spouse, in a divorce, to act with respect to the other consistent with the general rules governing fiduciary relationships until the assets and liabilities have been divided by the parties.
-The duty clearly includes the obligation to make full disclosure, in a divorce, to the other spouse of all material facts and information regarding the existence, characterization and valuation of assets that are or may be community property.
+In a divorce, Family Code section 1100(e) requires each party to act with respect to the other consistent with the general rules governing fiduciary relationships until the assets and liabilities have been divided by the parties.
+The duty obligates to make spouses full disclosures to the other spouse of all material facts and information regarding the existence, characterization, and valuation of assets that are or may be community property.

-Family Code §2100(c) requires a full and accurate disclosure, in a divorce, of all assets and liabilities in which the parties have or may have an interest.
-The disclosure must be made in the early stages of the divorce.
+In a divorce, Family Code section 2100(c) requires a full and accurate disclosure of all assets and liabilities in which the parties have or may have an interest.
+The disclosure must be made in the early stages of the proceeding.

-The Feldman case involved a husband who, during the divorce, failed to disclose to his wife the existence of assets and income.
-He demonstrated a pattern of non-disclosure, showing he had no intention of complying with the disclosure rules required in a divorce, thus warranting sanctions.
-153 Cal.App.4th 1485, 1488.
-The divorce court ordered him to pay the wife financial sanctions and fees in the amount of $390,000.
+In Marriage of Feldman, a husband who, during the divorce, failed to disclose the existence of assets and income to his wife.
+He demonstrated a pattern of non-disclosure, showing he had no intention of complying with the disclosure rules, thus warranting sanctions.
+(In re Marriage of Feldman, SUPPA, 153 Cal.App.4th 1485, at 1488.)
+The family law court ordered him to pay his wife financial sanctions and fees in the amount of $390,000 in the divorce action.

-Of particular significance was the fact that the sanctions in this divorce, were not ordered pursuant to the California Code of Civil Procedure but rather under the fiduciary duty related Family Law Code sections (Family Code §§ 271, 2107).
+Of particular significance, sanctions were not ordered pursuant to the California Code of Civil Procedure but under the fiduciary duty related Family Code sections (Family Code §§ 271, 2107).

-The sanctions were ordered in this divorce even though there were no economic damage to the wife.
-Ms. Feldman learned of the non-disclosed assets prior to the divorce trial and thus was able to do the necessary investigation to receive her share of the assets.
-The court held that the wife need not prove damage.
-The divorce court stated that the sanctions were designed to deter repetition of non-disclosure and to encourage disclosure during a divorce.
+The sanctions were ordered even though there was no economic damage to the wife.
+Wife learned of the non-disclosed assets prior to the family law trial and thus was able to do the necessary investigation to receive her share of the assets.
+The family law court held that the wife need not prove damage.
+The court stated that the sanctions were designed to deter repetition of non-disclosure and to encourage disclosure during a divorce.

-The court stated that the husband had the duty to:
+The court found that the husband had the duty to: